kubernetes/k8s.io/apps/README.md

 ## known issues

 - enforcement
-    - OWNER constraints enforcemed by humans
+    - OWNER constraints enforced by humans
     - no validation of yaml beyond yamllint
     - `app:` convention enforcement by humans
 - `*.yaml` can be more than k8s resources